 Each section is matched in length using a simple formula referred to as the “60-20-20 theory”.
 The leader comprises three sections, the butt end, tied to the fly line, the taper section, and the tippet.
 The 60-20-20 theory basically means that the largest section, the 60%, is the butt section.
 Next, the taper and tippet sections are each 20% of your leader.
 Each section is connected with knots, either a barrel knot or a surgeon’s knot.
 Some fly guys swear by custom-knotted leaders and build their own regularly.

 But typically I’d say most buy leader that is sold in packets.
 The leader is manufactured to taper from a butt end which you tie to the fly line of course, down to the tip where you would tie on tippet material.
 These leaders are available in lengths from 6 to 12 feet.
 They also range in thickness as I mentioned above from 2X to 8X typically.

-As you can see, the material used to create a leader can be the same but the function of “leader” and “tippet” are very different.
+As you can see, the material used to create a leader can be the same but the functions of “leader” and “tippet” are very different.
 Tippet material extends the life of your leader because it is used up due to fly changes rather than your leader.

 How to Choose the Right Leader.

 First, let’s look at length.
 As is with fly fishing in general, conditions dictate a lot of what we need and will be doing once in the stream.
 So that being said three things as a rule of thumb to consider: